 NUR 2522C.
 Mental Health.
 This course provides the student with the opportunity to acquire knowledge and skills needed to care for patients with maladaptive coping disorders.
 Therapeutic nurse/patient interaction skills are stressed.
 Clinical experiences are selected to help students increase their understanding of the interdisciplinary health team and the nurse's role as a member of the team.
 Clinical practice is provided in a psychiatric setting.
-Prerequisites: NUR 1211C/L, NUR 2142, MCB 2010C/L, DEP 2004.
-Corequisites: NUR 2440C/L, and Humanities.
 All courses without the NUR prefix may be taken prior to entering the program.
 NUR courses must be taken in the semester that they are scheduled per the academic advising guide and admission schedule.
 Microbiology with Lab must be completed by the end of the semester listed on the academic advising guide.
 Humanities must be completed by the end of the semester listed on the academic advising guide.
 Students may not progress to the following semester unless all courses in the present semester have been completed with a grade of "C" or higher.
-3 semester hours credit.
+1/2 didactic hour per credit and 1 clinical hour per credit each week.
+Prerequisites: NUR1020 C/L, NUR1280 C/L, NUR1141, BSC 2086 C/L, PSY2012.
+3 semester hours' credit.
 [A]

 NUR 2522L.
 Mental Health Lab.
-This course provides the student with the opportunity to acquire knowledge and skills needed to care for patients with maladaptive coping disorders.
+This course provides the opportunity to acquire knowledge and skills needed to care for patients with maladaptive coping disorders.
 Therapeutic nurse/patient interaction skills are stressed.
-Clinical experiences are selected to help students increase their understanding of the interdisciplinary health team and the nurse's role as a member of the team.
-Clinical practice is provided in a psychiatric setting.
-Prerequisites: NUR 1211C/L, NUR 2142, MCB 2010C/L, DEP 2004.
-COREQUISITES: NUR 2440C/L, Humanities.
-All courses without the NUR prefix may be taken prior to entering the program.
-NUR courses must be taken in the semester that they are scheduled per the academic advising guide and admission schedule.
-Microbiology with Lab must be completed by the end of the semester listed on the academic advising guide.
-Humanities must be completed by the end of the semester listed on the academic advising guide.
-Students may not progress to the following semester unless all courses in the present semester have been completed with a grade of "C" or higher.
+Clinical experiences help students increase understanding of the interdisciplinary health team and the nurse's role as a team member.
+Clinical practice is in a psychiatric setting.
+Students may not progress unless all courses in the present semester have been completed with a grade of "C" or higher.
+1/2 didactic hour per credit and 1 clinical hour per credit each week.
+3 semester hours' credit.
 3 semester hours' credit.
 [A]